ibexa/documentation-user/docs/commerce/shipping_management/configure_shipping_methods.md

 If your [user role](work_with_permissions.md) includes the `Shipping method/Create` permission, you can create shipping methods.
 With the `Shipping method/Edit` permission, you can modify existing ones.

+Shipping method definitions describe how goods can be shipped to a store customer, with different rates for different geographic locations.
+Example shipping methods are overnight delivery, self-pickup, DHL and so on.

 !!! note "Shipping method limitations"

     By default, you can only create shipping methods of 'Flat rate' and 'Free shipping' type.

     Shipping methods created in legacy Commerce cannot be migrated when you upgrade.
 You have to define them from scratch.

+"Flat rate" shipping means delivering goods at a fixed, predefined cost, regardless of the number and type of items in the cart.

 ## Create a new shipping method